-The General Partner was incorporated under the provisions of the Canada Business Corporations Act on June 23, 2021, and was extra-provincially registered in Ontario on June 24, 2021, and in British Columbia on June 30, 2021.
+The General Partner was incorporated under the provisions of the Canada Business Corporations Act on June 29, 2022, and was extra-provincially registered in Ontario on June 30, 2022, and in British Columbia on June 29, 2022.
 The General Partner is a wholly-owned subsidiary of PCC.
 The registered office of the General Partner is Suite 530, 355 Burrard Street, Vancouver, British Columbia V6C 2G8.
 The head office of the General Partner is 10 Donwoods Grove, North York, Ontario M4N 2X5.

 Subject to the provisions of the Partnership Agreement, any applicable limitations under applicable law and any delegation of its powers, the General Partner has exclusive authority, responsibility and obligation to administer, manage, conduct, control and operate the business and affairs of the Partnership and has all power and authority, for and on behalf of and in the name of the Partnership, to do any act, take any proceeding, make any decision and execute and deliver any instrument, deed, agreement or document necessary or appropriate for or incidental to carrying on the business of the Partnership.
 The authority and power so vested in the General Partner is broad and includes all authority necessary or incidental to carry out the objectives, purposes and business of the Partnership.
-The General Partner has contracted with third parties to carry out the duties of the General Partner under the Partnership Agreement where in the discretion of the General Partner it would be in the best interests of the Partnership to do so, but no such contract or delegation will relieve the General Partner of any of its obligations under the Partnership Agreement.
+The General Partner has contracted with third parties to carry out the duties of the General Partner under the Partnership Agreement and has delegated to such third parties any power and authority of the General Partner under the Partnership Agreement where in the discretion of the General Partner it would be in the best interests of the Partnership to do so, but no such contract or delegation will relieve the General Partner of any of its obligations under the Partnership Agreement.
 Pursuant to the terms of the Investment Advisor and Fund Manager Agreement, the General Partner has retained the Investment Advisor and Fund Manager as investment advisor to provide investment advice to the Partnership, the Portfolios and the General Partner, respectively.